api7/apisix-website/website/docs/apisix/plugins/openid-connect.md

 In this case, the plugin can enforce that the access token and the UserInfo object get set in respective configured request headers.

+When the Oauth 2 authorization server returns an expire time with the token, the token will be cached in APISIX until it is expired.
+For more details, please read:

+1. [lua-resty-openidc](https://github.com/zmartzone/lua-resty-openidc)'s doc and source code.
+2. `exp` field in the RFC's [Introspection Response](https://tools.ietf.org/html/rfc7662#section-2.2) section.

 ### Introspecting with public key

 You can also provide the public key of the JWT token to verify the token.
 In case if you have provided a public key and